ESA-APEx/apex_documentation/instantiation/projectportal.md

 monitoring.
 Automated maintenance tasks, such as updates and backups, are conducted to minimize downtime and maintain data integrity.
 This approach establishes a robust and dependable environment for users.

+By April 2026, the APEx Project Portal Service will be integrated into the ESA Network of Resources (NoR).
+Until these services are onboarded, projects can reach out to the APEx team to explore how we can support their hosting needs.
+APEx also manages DNS setup, ensuring your project’s website is accessible on the internet without any additional technical burden.

+This comprehensive service allows projects to focus on content creation and management while APEx takes care of the technical aspects, making it a valuable and efficient solution for project dissemination needs.

 ## What software is used by APEx?

 For the project portal service, APEx uses the [Drupal](https://www.drupal.org/) framework.
 Drupal is an open-source